pullreports/pullreports-quick-start/README.md

 Additionally, each application start command will also start an embedded H2 database configured within the `database` sub-project.
 This database is used by each application when fulfilling report requests.
 If you start multiple applications at once, the H2 database will simply restart with each application start.

-In the following Gradle commands, `[accessKey]` and `[secretKey]` represent the Pull Reports Maven repository credentials you obtained in step 1.

 #### JEE

-From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] jee:appRun`.
+From the root of the project, run `./gradlew jee:appRun`.
 This command starts the JEE Pull Reports application via the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin.

 Browse to http://localhost:8080 to see the application.

 #### Grails

-From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] grails:bootRun`.
+From the root of the project, run `./gradlew grails:bootRun`.
 This command starts the Grails Pull Reports application.

 Browse to http://localhost:8081 to see the application.

 #### Spring Boot

-From the root of the project, run `./gradlew -PaccessKey=[accessKey] -PsecretKey=[secretKey] spring-boot:bootRun`.
+From the root of the project, run `./gradlew spring-boot:bootRun`.
 This command starts the Spring Boot Pull Reports application.

 Browse to http://localhost:8082 to see the application.

-### 4) Making changes to the example reports
+### 3) Making changes to the example reports

 Pull Reports are defined by XML files called Catalog Files because the root XML element is a `<catalog>` grouping one or more `<report>`s.
 A single XML Catalog File at [src/main/resources/reports/petstore.xml](src/main/resources/reports/petstore.xml) configures the Pull Reports for each example application.
 Reference the Pull Reports documentation, [XML Catalog Files](https://www.pullreports.com/docs/latest/catalog-config/) chapter to learn about XML Catalog Files.